apollographql/apollo-link/packages/apollo-link-ws/README.md

 By default, this link uses the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) library for the transport.

-### options
+<h2 id="config">Config</h2>

 an object with the following keys

-- `connectionCallback`: callback for connection state changes
-- `requeried`: a function passed the operation and returns a truth value indicating if it should be refetched on web socket reconnect
+* `requeryOnReconnect`: a function passed the operation and returns a truth value indicating if it should be refetched on web socket reconnect